dcos/dcos-e2e/docs/source/installation.rst

     route add 172.17.0.0 MASK 255.255.0.0 192.168.18.2

-To shutdown, logout of the virtual machine shell, and destroy the virtual machine and disk
+To shutdown, logout of the virtual machine shell, and destroy the virtual machine and disk:

 .. code:: ps1